Experience-Monks/react-f1/README.md

 - Create complex animations with custom delays, durations, eases
 - Animate individual properties (scale, opacity, etc.) independently of each other eg. delay the opacity animation by 0.5 seconds but scale immediately
 - True separation of concerns.
 Animations defined outside of application implementation (less Spaghetti code)
-- Habe absolute control animations from page transitions down to individual ui components
+- Absolute control over animations from page transitions down to individual ui components
 - Uses path finding to figure out how to animate from one state to another.
 For instance how to animate from a button from an out state to a pressed state (write less logic for complex animations)